Hoof picking – getting back to basics!

 And here are the HOW’s of picking hooves.

--Don't wait too long after a ride to pick.
+- Don’t wait too long after a ride to pick.
 If you have no time and you must toss your horse away until later, pick the feet before you do so.
-It only takes a minute and can be the difference between lame for weeks (because of bruising or a stone) and healthy. (oops - soapbox!)
+It only takes a minute and can be the difference between lame for weeks, because of bruising or a stone, and healthy.

--Pick just as often for barefoot horses.
+- Pick just as often for barefoot horses as you would for a shod horse.
 Yes, the grooves are likely not as deep as a shod horse, but they can still get stuff stuck in there.

 Did you know you can get hoof picks with magnets?
 They stick to your metal barn or posts!
 I love the ones with brushes – great to get out every bit of goo.